PWCT: Concept

 The visual source inside PWCT is designed using the Goal Designer where the programmer can generate the steps tree through the interaction with the visual language components.

 Inside PWCT, the visual source is a collection of goals, each goal contains tree of steps and each step/node inside the steps tree may contain one or more of data entry forms.
 Steps tree uses colors that tell the programmer about the step type.
 Some steps allow containing sub steps, other steps do not allow this, also some steps are not more than comments for the programmer.
 The steps tree gives the programmer two dimensions where the relationship between the node and another node could be "next to" or "contains" where the programmer can go depth-first or breadth-first when he/she interacts with the steps tree.

-The programmer can use the dimension "contains" to do an operation on a group of steps/nodes at the same time (move up / move down / cut/ copy / delete).

-The programmer can use the form designer to design the user interface.

-The programmer can use the time dimension where he/she can know when each step is created (Date & Time) and can move along the time dimension to see only the steps at any point during the development process.
+The programmer can use the "contains" dimension to perform operations on a group of steps/nodes simultaneously (move up/move down/cut/copy/delete), utilize the form designer to create the user interface, and employ the time dimension to track when each step is created (Date & Time) and navigate through the time dimension to view only the steps at any point during the development process.

 Inside the Goal Designer, the user can use the mouse or the keyboard to select the visual components and generate new steps in the steps tree.
 Using the mouse we can explore the environment to see the components that are ready for use.
 Using the Keyboard by typing the component name, the programmer can quickly get any component and start using it.